nucleic/enaml/docs/source/get_started/syntax.rst

 .. note::

-    One can specify a default value using `=` even if not type validation is specified.
+    One can specify a default value using `=` even if no type validation is specified.

-One can also define the equivalent of atom.Event, that is to say an attribute that does not store the value it is assigned but simply fire a notification each time it is assigned a value.
-To do so, simply replace the `attr` keyword by the `event` keyword.
+One can also define the equivalent of atom.Event, that is to say an attribute that does not store the value it is assigned but simply fires a notification each time it is assigned a value.
+To do so, simply replace the `attr` keyword with the `event` keyword.
 Type validation works in the same way as for regular `attr` defined attributes.

-Additionally, one can define an attribute that simply allow to access in a transparent way a child widget or a child widget attribute using the `alias` keyword whose syntax is presented below.
+Additionally, one can define an attribute that simply allows access to a child widget or a child widget attribute in a transparent way using the `alias` keyword.
+The syntax is presented below.

 .. code-block:: enaml